OptimalBits/bull/REFERENCE.md

 }
 ```

+#### Timeout Implementation

-Note that jobs are _not_ proactively stopped after the given `timeout`.
+It is important to note that jobs are _not_ proactively stopped after the given `timeout`.
 The job is marked as failed
 and the job's promise is rejected, but Bull has no way to stop the processor function externally.

 If you need to a job to stop processing after it times out, here are a couple suggestions: